evanreynolds9/drmdel-lasso-code/README.md

 2. Create a .Renviron file in root directory, and set the name you choose for your shared library to the following variable: `SHARED_LIB`
 3. In your R session, from the project root, run the `init.R` file to build the shared library and load all functions.
 This can be done with `source("R\\init.R")`.

-`The `Simulations.R` in the simulation gives an example of the usage.
+The `Simulations.R` in the Simulations folder gives an example of the usage.
+This was also the script used to generate all data in the Data folder, with tweaks made to the parameters at the top of the script.